Updated: 4 days ago

 And I did.
 I was the last one across the finish line and this time the stands really were cheering for me.
 I think I came in sixth place.
 Surprisingly, Coach Coleman was very happy.
 As I stood by Violet, he praised me for not giving up while he talked to Violet about the importance of always finishing, even if you know you won’t win.

-Not only was this an important life lesson, it has been the proverbial “story of my life.”
-For many milestones, I have been the last among my peers – getting married, getting a master’s degree, getting certain professional certifications, starting a business and now writing a blog column.
+Not only was this an important life lesson, but it has also been the proverbial “story of my life.”
+I have been the last among my peers in reaching many milestones– getting married, getting a master’s degree, getting certain professional certifications, starting a business and now writing a blog column.
 I may be last, but I do eventually cross the finish line.